-The category of outdoor advertising includes billboards, real estate on the outside of retail locations, transportation signage etc. Last Tuesday, Recode reported that outdoor advertising is up 3% in 2018 from 2017 – and that outdoor advertising as a whole is up a total of 35% since 2010.
+The category of outdoor advertising includes billboards, real estate on the outside of retail locations, transportation signage etc. Last Tuesday, Recode reported that outdoor advertising is up 3% in 2018 from 2017 – and that outdoor advertising is up a total of 35% since 2010.

 Sure, digital was all the rage in the early-2000s.
 It still is.
 The opportunity to target your ads based on demographic data as specific as Facebook offers was unheard of before the last decade.
 Why buy a billboard that every single person on the highway will see when you can pay less per impression and make those impressions count?
 It makes sense.
 This is why digital still increased an approximated 11.5% from 2017 to 2018.

 On the other hand, billboards are improving.
 Recode also explains how digital billboards are allowing brands to respond in real time to local events as well as tailor their ads to the demographic of the area.
 In addition, outdoor advertising companies are getting better at data.
-They are learning how to take estimated impressions of outdoor signage and cross reference these numbers with increased foot traffic at the client’s retail locations to determine how well the outdoor ads are working.
+They are learning how to cross reference increase retail foot traffic with estimated impressions of outdoor signage to determine whether or not the outdoor ads are working.
 So with outdoor improving, and digital slowly becoming less noticeable and thereby potentially less effective in the long term, it’s no wonder outdoor advertising is becoming more popular.